wuye9036/SalviaRenderer/toolkit/hg-git/README.md

 your `~/.hgrc` file look something like this:

     [extensions]
-    hgext.bookmarks =
     hggit = [path-to]/hg-git/hggit

 That will enable the Hg-Git extension for you.
-The bookmarks section is not compulsory, but it makes some things a bit nicer for you.

 This plugin is currently tested against the following Mercurial versions:
- * 1.6.4
- * 1.7.5
- * 1.8.4
  * 1.9.3
  * 2.0.2
  * 2.1.2
  * 2.2.3
- * 2.3
+ * 2.3.1

 Configuration
 =============